Keibert Ruiz Preview, Player Props: Nationals vs. Red Sox

-The Washington Nationals, including Keibert Ruiz (.385 batting average in his past 10 games), battle starting pitcher James Paxton and the Boston Red Sox at Nationals Park, Wednesday at 7:05 PM ET.
+The Washington Nationals, including Keibert Ruiz (.432 on-base percentage in past 10 games, 119 points above season-long percentage), battle starting pitcher Chris Sale and the Boston Red Sox at Nationals Park, Thursday at 4:05 PM ET.

-In his last game, he went 1-for-4 with a double and two RBI against the Red Sox.
+He collected three RBI (going 1-for-4 with a home run) in his most recent game against the Red Sox.

 Keibert Ruiz Game Info & Props vs. the Red Sox